wso2/docs-is/en/identity-server/7.0.0/docs/references/app-native-authentication.md

 		--data-urlencode 'response_mode=direct'
 		```

 2. The application in return, receives a response that contain the **flowId** parameter.
-The application then sends a POST request to the `/authn` endpoint with a payload as shown below.

     !!! note
         In app-native authentication, after the initial request to the `/authorize` endpoint, subsequent requests are made to the `/authn` endpoint.
 The **flowId** parameter is used to bind the requests made to the `/authn` endpoint to the initial request.

+3. The application then sends a POST request to the `/authn` endpoint with a payload as shown below.

-	=== "Sample request"
+	=== "Sample payload (`/authn`)"

 		```json
 		{